florinrosoga/weather-app/README.md

 - **Other Standard Libraries**: Uses standard HTML, CSS, and also JavaScript for structure, styling, and for functionality.

 ## Build Instructions
-To set up the Weather App locally, follow these simple steps:
+To set up the Weather App locally, follow these next steps:

 1. Clone the repository from GitHub to your local machine.
 2. Navigate to the project directory.